Mohammad-Amirifard/linear-regression/README.md

 The first column is the population of a city and the second column is the profit of a food truck in that city.
 A negative value for profit indicates a loss.
 Please note that in this program all data has been considered as training data

 # Prerequisite:
-  1) jupyter notebook
+  1) Jupyter notebook
   2) Pandas pakage
   3) Numpy pakage
-  4) matplot pakage
+  4) Matplot pakage
-  5) some information about linear regression
+  5) Some information about linear regression

 # Main file
 The main file is Ex1_Part1.ipynb, including several functions to give a good result